oracle-livelabs/goldengate/atp-streaming/adb/adb.md

 ### Objectives

--  Learn to provision a VCN and subnet
+-  Provision a VCN and subnet
--  Learn how to provision, connect, and load data into an Autonomous Transaction Processing (ATP) instance
+-  Provision, connect, and load data into an Autonomous Transaction Processing (ATP) instance
+-  Create and download an Auth Token
--  Learn to create an OCI Stream
+-  Create an OCI Stream

 ### Prerequisites